The Portico Library: History

-The library was established as a result of a meeting of Manchester businessmen in 1802 which resolved to found an "institute uniting the advantages of a newsroom and a library".
-A visit by four of the men to the Athenaeum in Liverpool inspired them to achieve a similar institution in Manchester.
-Money was raised through 400 subscriptions from Manchester men and the library opened in 1806.
+The library was established in 1802 after a meeting of Manchester businessmen resolved to create an "institute uniting the advantages of a newsroom and a library".
+A visit by four of the men to the Athenaeum in Liverpool encouraged the group to pursue a similar venture in Manchester.
+Funding was secured through 400 subscriptions, and the library opened in 1806.

-The library, mainly focused on 19th-century literature, was designed by Thomas Harrison, architect of Liverpool's Lyceum and built by one of the founders, David Bellhouse.
-Its first secretary, Peter Mark Roget, began his thesaurus here.
+The building, designed by Thomas Harrison and constructed by one of the founders, David Bellhouse, was mainly focused on 19th-century literature.
+Its first secretary, Peter Mark Roget, began work on his thesaurus there.

-Today the ground floor is tenanted by The Bank, a public house that takes its name from the Bank of Athens that leased the property in 1921.
-The library occupies what became the first floor with its entrance on Charlotte Street.
+The ground floor is now occupied by The Bank, a public house named after the Bank of Athens, which leased the premises in 1921.
+The library occupies the first floor, accessed from Charlotte Street.

-In November 2023, it was announced that the library had been awarded a £453,000 grant from the National Lottery Heritage Fund to transform the building and preserve its book collection.
-The regeneration project would aim to unite all three original floors of the building for the first time in more than 100 years.
-The ground floor and basement would be changed to a "northern bookshop" with educational activities, dining and exhibition areas and meeting spaces, while the upper floors would showcase the library's unique book collection, manuscript archive and architecture.
+In November 2023, the library received a £453,000 grant from the National Lottery Heritage Fund to transform the building and safeguard its collection.
+The project aims to reunite all three original floors for the first time in more than a century.
+Plans include converting the ground floor and basement into a "northern bookshop" with educational activities, dining and exhibition areas, and meeting spaces, while the upper floors would display the library's book collection, manuscript archive and architectural features.